 Cocktails and crepes at Crepeaffaire at The Hippodrome

-French-themed crepe restaurant Crepeaffaire now has a branch at The Hippodrome in Leicester Square, and although the chain already had several branches around the capital, this particular one allows you to pair crepes with cocktails during the evening.
+French-themed crepe restaurant Crepeaffaire now has a branch at the Hippodrome in Leicester Square, and although the chain already had several branches around the capital, this particular one allows you to pair crepes with cocktails during the evening.

-In fact, some of them are ready paired for you.
+In fact, some are ready paired for you.
 The Get Lucky is a Lotus Biscoff crêpe with whipped cream paired with an Aperol spritz, and the Oh So Pisco, matches classic lemon and sugar with a sharp Pisco Sour.

 Obviously, the booze isn't mandatory and the cafe sells the brand's usual offerings of crepes, galettes, coffees, milkshakes and desserts too.